 Studies suggest that some of these ingredients are absorbed into the bloodstream in as little as one day and can actually do harm.

-“There’s a lot of controversy and a lot of concern right now surrounding chemical sunscreens,” adds Bowe.
-So, you might be thinking, “In that case, it’s a no-brainer to pick a physical sunscreen then, right?’
+“There’s a lot of controversies and a lot of concern right now surrounding chemical sunscreens,” adds Bowe.
+So, you might be thinking, “In that case, it is a no-brainer to pick a physical sunscreen then, right?”
 Wrong.
-Unfortunately, when physical sunscreens are tested by third party testers such as Consumer Reports, they tend to not perform as well as chemical sunscreens.
-They don’t last as long or provide the same kind of protection — according to Consumer Reports, they even rarely meet their label SPF.
+Unfortunately, when physical sunscreens are tested by third-party testers such as Consumer Reports, they tend to not perform as well as chemical sunscreens.
+They do not last as long or provide the same kind of protection — according to Consumer Reports, they even rarely meet their label SPF.

 Bowe agrees: “Sun protective swimsuits and clothing are truly your summer essentials in 2019!”